greatwitenorth/lumen-doctrine-hateoas/readme.md

 php artisan serve
 ```

-Visit [http://localhost:8000](http://localhost:8000) and you cant start traversing the links.
+Visit [http://localhost:8000](http://localhost:8000) and you can start traversing the links.

 This project is setup in a way that it expects all routes to be named.
 This is due to the implementation of the URL Generator used by the HATEOAS package.